boopul22/image-to-url/Seo.md

 thatcompany.com
 .
 (Ensure the page has the Q&As visible in HTML when using this schema.)
 Website Schema with Search (optional): If you implement a site search, add WebSite schema with a potentialAction SearchAction.
-Misc: If a blog is added, use Article or BlogPosting schema for posts.
-For tools, there isn’t a specific image-URL schema, but you could use WebApplication or SoftwareApplication if desired (with name/description).
+Misc: For tools, there isn’t a specific image-URL schema, but you could use WebApplication or SoftwareApplication if desired (with name/description).
 Schema.org vocabularies use English property names but accept values in any language schemaapp.com pageoneformula.com